putuoka/c4it-blog/content/posts/csharp-tips/01-foreach-index/article.md

 Anything else to add?

-👉 Let's discuss about it [on Twitter](https://twitter.com/BelloneDavide/status/1333463303490658304) or on the comment section below!
+👉 Let's discuss it [on Twitter](https://twitter.com/BelloneDavide/status/1333463303490658304) or on the comment section below!

+🐧